Eitan81/hello-world/README.md

 # hello-world
-What is GitHub?
+What is GitHub?;
-My name is Eitan.
+My name is Eitan.;